We use some essential cookies to make this website work.

 Data, Freedom of Information releases and corporate reports

-You can be fined up to £1,000 if you don’t tell DVLA about a medical condition that affects your driving.
+You can be fined up to £1,000 if you do not tell DVLA about a medical condition that affects your driving.
 You may be prosecuted if you’re involved in an accident as a result.

-You must tell DVLA.
 Fill in form C1V and send it to DVLA.
 The address is on the form.